On the Yau-Tian-Donaldson conjecture for singular Fano varieties: Introduction

 \item We show that $\overline{\id}$ is injective and hence $\overline{\id}$ is a homeomorphism.
 This is essentially achieved by proving a version of Tian's partial $C^0$-estimate conjecture in our setting.

-This part is also motivated by the arguments in \cite{Tia15, Son14, NTZ15}.
+This part of the proof is also motivated by the arguments in \cite{Tia15, Son14, NTZ15}.
 A new input here is the gradient estimate of the potential function on the regular part, which does not seem to follow from the methods in \cite{Son14, NTZ15}.

 \end{enumerate}

 {\bf Step 5} By adapting the arguments used in \cite{Li12, Tia12, DS14, Tia15, CDS15}, one can show that as $t_i\rightarrow 1$, $(X, \omega_{(0,t_i)})$ converges to a normal $\bQ$-Fano variety $(X_{\infty}, d_{\infty})$ with a K\"{a}hler-Einstein metric.
 Moreover, by adapting the method in \cite{Tia15} (see also \cite{CDS15}), we can show that the automorphism group of $X_\infty$ is reductive.
 By Luna's slice theorem from algebraic geometry, there exists a special test configuration that degenerates $X$ to $X_\infty$ and has zero Futaki invariant.
 By the K-polystability of $X$, we conclude that $X\cong X_\infty$.